Weardale Way Section 8 (Witton-le-Wear to Bishop Auckland)

 Stats at a Glance

-Distance 8.4 km/5.2 miles | Elevation Gain 79 m/258 ft | Maximum Elevation 124 m/407 ft (Witton-le-Wear) | Going Generally firm with potentially muddy sections on trails, roads and tracks through farmland, woodland, parkland, urban | Exposure Fairly sheltered | Supplies & Hospitality Witton-le-Wear (PH); Escomb (PH); Bishop Auckland (All) [0.5 km] | Start Dun Cow Inn, Witton-le-Wear NZ 145312 | Finish Car Park, Bridge Rd/Newton Cap Bank, Bishop Auckland NZ 205300 | Grade Moderate | Plotaroute Route File
+Distance 8.4 km/5.2 miles | Elevation Gain 79 m/258 ft | Maximum Elevation 124 m/407 ft (Witton-le-Wear) | Going Generally firm with potentially muddy sections on trails, roads and tracks through farmland, woodland, parkland, urban | Exposure Fairly sheltered | Navigation (OS Maps Explorer 305; Landranger 92; Landranger 93); GPS File | Hospitality & Supplies Witton-le-Wear (PH); Escomb (PH); Bishop Auckland (All) [0.5 km] | Start Dun Cow Inn, Witton-le-Wear NZ 145312 (w3w: nightfall.trouser.revives) | Finish Car Park, Bridge Rd/Newton Cap Bank, Bishop Auckland NZ 205300 (w3w: solved.title.oven) | Grade Moderate | GALLERY

 Description

-At the road where, by turning left you’d find yourself at Witton Park Railway Viaduct, you turn right towards the village itself, passing the sites of a former pit and associated brickworks of which there is little evidence of either today.
-To continue on the trail you’d cross the green behind the Methodist Chapel to the bridge under the Weardale Railway, leading to what is now the Paradise nature reserve but was, in its mid-c19th industrial hey-day, a massive complex of blast furnaces.
-I recommend continuing further into the village to visit a poignant sculpture by the North East artist Ray Lonsdale called The Ball and the Bradford Boy which is part of a cycle tour I put together visiting all eleven of the artist’s sculptures in County Durham.
-This one was installed in 2017, on the hundredth anniversary of the Victoria Cross being awarded to the first of two brothers – both recipients of the award – who were born in the village.
+At the road, the route turns right, towards the village, passing the sites of a former pit and associated brickworks of which there remains little evidence today.
+The area on the left – known as ‘Paradise’ – was, in it’s mid-c19th industrial hey-day, a massive complex of blast furnaces as the steel-making industry moved downriver from its inception in the dale.
+Slightly off the trail, I recommend continuing across the main village green to visit a poignant sculpture by North East artist Ray Lonsdale.
+Titled ‘The Ball and the Bradford Boy’ it was installed in 2017 on the centenary of the Victoria Cross being awarded to the first of two brothers – both recipients of the award – who were born in the village.

-Several minor trails lead up through the scrubby woodland, to a sloping, grassy bank which falls away towards Bishop Auckland Rugby Club‘s ground.
+Several minor trails lead up through the scrubby woodland to a sloping, grassy bank which falls away towards Bishop Auckland Rugby Club’s ground.
 Here, the trail joins Bridge Road, an access road which leads to the finish of the section in the car park at the junction with Newton Cap Bank.

 Shopping Basket